Kestech87/azure-network-protocols/README.md

 Step 5 (Observe DNS Traffic)

-11) Back in Wireshark, filter for SSH traffic only
+15) Back in Wireshark, filter for DNS traffic only

-12) From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private      IP address)
+16) From your Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are

-  - Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark
+  - Observe the DNS traffic being show in WireShark

-  - Exit the SSH connection by typing ‘exit’ and pressing [Enter]
 </p>